Please find below details and resources to help your child structure their day and minimise the disruption to their learning over the coming weeks.

 My child has special educational needs, how will they be supported?

-For all other students with special educational needs, the learning support department are working hard on modifying the subject work being set for the students – they will do their best to do this so that your child can access the work.
-However, if your child is struggling to access certain pieces of work, please email our SENCO or SEN Administrator.
+For all students with special educational needs, the learning support department are working hard to ensure that the Teaching Assistants are in every lesson possible to support anyone that needs it.
+They will do their best to do this so that your child can access the work and have a better understanding of the lesson.
+However, if your child is struggling with anything, please email our SENCO or SEN Administrator.